ABOUT

 We all possess a unique way of behaving and reacting to changes in circumstances and life events that can bring about significant alterations, readjustments, or negative consequences in our regular lives.
 These may include chronic illness, the loss of a loved one or divorce, instances of bullying, abuse or discrimination, the transformative journey of pregnancy and childbirth, or the responsibility of being a parent, caregiver, career advancements, job loss or retirement.

 By applying evidence-based techniques, we guide you through comfortable self-exploration of your unique mental models and perspectives and physical patterns.
-Without inference or assumptions on the part of the practitioner, who brings an intent for positive change, alongside relevant skills and experience.
+Without inference or assumptions on the part of the practitioner, who brings an intent for positive change, alongside relevant qualified skills and experience.

 About the Founder